vtacquet/redbase-plugin/readme.md

 # Redbase Plugin

-Redbase Plugin is a middleware for [Traefik](https://github.com/traefik/traefik) that redirects according to records in an SQLite database served by a `Redbase` daemon [Redbase](https://hub.docker.com/vtacquet/redbase)
+Redbase Plugin is a middleware for [Traefik](https://github.com/traefik/traefik) that redirects according to records in an SQLite database served by a Redbase daemon from https://hub.docker.com/vtacquet/redbase

 ## Configuration